How to watch Cruella - where can you stream the new Disney movie?

 Watch Disney Plus in your area

-If your country has Disney Plus, you should be able to get Premier Access and watch Cruella.
+If your country has Disney Plus, you should be able to get Premier Access and watch Cruella (prices will vary depending on your region).
 And if not, you should still be able to stream Cruella via a normal Disney Plus subscription as of August 27 2021.

 View Deal